Toalaah/vaultsubst/README.md

-As it is quite common that secrets are stored in base64, an additional option `b64` can be supplied separately from `transformations` to indicate that the fetched secret should be *decoded* as such once fetched.
+As it is quite common that secrets are stored in base64, an additional option `b64` can be supplied separately from `transformations` to indicate that the fetched secret should be *decoded* as such once fetched (this is equivalent to specifying `transformations=base64d`).

 ## Install